 - A prudent, holistic planner that sees the entire picture can take advantage of these volatile times to help not only limit damage but place you in a better long-term financial situation.

-If you have questions about your plan, feel free to contact us, as we stand ready to serve.
+If you have questions about how to handle a bear market, contact us, as we stand ready to serve.
 If you know someone who does not have a formal financial plan in place or that has not stressed tested their portfolio, we welcome the opportunity to have a conversation with them.